itenfay/itenfay.github.io/_posts/2016-10-16-in-app-purchase-complete-programming-guide-for-iOS.md

 ```
 @IBAction func fetchesProductAndSubmitsPayment(_ sender: Any) {
+    // You need to check whether the device is not able or allowed to make payments before requesting product.
+    if !DYFStore.canMakePayments() {
+        self.showTipsMessage("Your device is not able or allowed to make payments!")
+        return
+    }
     self.showLoading("Loading...")

     let productId = "com.hncs.szj.coin42"
     DYFStore.default.requestProduct(withIdentifier: productId, success: { (products, invalidIdentifiers) in
         self.hideLoading()
         if products.count == 1 {
             let productId = products[0].productIdentifier
             self.addPayment(productId)
         } else {
             self.showTipsMessage("There is no this product for sale!")
         }
     }) { (error) in
         self.hideLoading()
         let value = error.userInfo[NSLocalizedDescriptionKey] as?
 String
         let msg = value ?? "\(error.localizedDescription)"
         self.sendNotice("An error occurs, \(error.code), " + msg)